ADT Life Alert

 She's 64 and my mother and I will honor what Iyanla says about never calling your parents crazy because you have to honor that you chose them - even if your adopted.

-Instead I'll say my mother is crazy a narcissistic, neurotic, mood swinging, angry, closeted lesbian.
+crazy a narcissistic, neurotic, mood swinging, angry, closeted lesbian.

 Today, I almost called her a bewitched.